 This isn’t the first ad crackdown from Google.
 In 2018, Chrome built-in adblock began blocking certain types of intrusive ads in an effort to reduce the most annoying situations for users.
 This has resulted in reducing the noise of many sites that were determined to feature too many ads.

-Companies that want to meet Google standards will need to adhere to new changes or face having their content blocked.
+Companies that want to meet Google standards will need to adhere to new changes or face having their content blocked by Chrome.

 Admiral can help publishers with adblock revenue recovery, quickly measure the impact of adblock technology, adblock detection, manage site whitelisting, ad reinsertion or an acceptable ads program.
-The Admiral Visitor Relationship Management (VRM) single-tag solution provides options for growing paid subscriptions, email lists, social follows, and privacy consent.
 Contact Admiral for a demo today.